-The Education Department provides curricula for the preparation of teachers in the following areas: Early Childhood Education, Elementary Education, Middle Level Education, Special Education (both elementary and secondary), Science Education, and Physical Education.
-Curricula are also provided for advanced studies in Curriculum and Instruction, Educational Leadership, Science Education, Special Education, Master of Arts in Teaching, Adult Literacy and Basic Education.
-The Education Department is part of the Professional Education Unit, which serves as the administrative body for all teacher education programs at Delaware State University.
+The Education Department provides curricula for the preparation of teachers in the following areas: Early Childhood Education, Elementary Education, Middle Level Education, and Physical Education.
+Curricula are also provided for Educational Leadership (Masters and Doctoral).
+The Education Department is part of the Professional Education Unit (PEU), which serves as the administrative body for all teacher education programs at Delaware State University.